Table of Contents

 Royal Canin Veterinary Diet Multicare – Urinary and Hydrolyzed Protein

 This diet also includes Royal Canin’s Urinary SO Index, which promotes a urinary environment unfavorable to the development of struvite and calcium oxalate crystals.

 Royal Canin and Hill’s Science Diet provide canned versions of their hydrolyzed diets, particularly those mentioned above.

 What About Hypoallergenic Dog Treats?

-If your dog has now switched to hypoallergenic dog foods, complimentary hydrolyzed protein treats are available and recommended.
+If your dog has now switched to hypoallergenic dog foods, complimentary hydrolyzed protein treats are also available and recommended.

-Remember to stick with a hydrolyzed protein – don’t be tempted to switch to something else like venison or salmon, even if the label says its “hypoallergenic”.
+Remember to stick with a hydrolyzed protein – don’t be tempted to switch to something else like venison or salmon, even if the label says it's “hypoallergenic.”

-Hypoallergenic dog teats that are commonly available:
+Vet recommended hypoallergenic dog treats that are commonly available:

-Semi-Homemade Hypoallegenic Dog Treats
+Semi-Homemade Hypoallergenic Dog Treats

 The process is simple:

 Check on them every 30 minutes until they are dry and crunchy.
 Store in a zip-top bag in the refrigerator for up to 2 weeks.

-RECIPE: Hypoallergenic Homemade Dog Food (Video Guide)
+RECIPE: Hypoallergenic Homemade Dog Food

-The Bottom Line
+Hypoallergenic Dog Foods: The Bottom Line

-The reason is that it's more expensive for the company to stock hypoallergenic dog foods everywhere, since they're not very popular to buy.
+The reason is that it's more expensive for the company to stock hypoallergenic dog foods everywhere since they're not very popular to buy.

 If your veterinarian has had good results using a particular brand, consider giving it a try, but don't hesitate to get a second or third opinion either.